On 25th January 1902, only three days after his birth, Len was privately baptised by the vicar of Colebrooke.

 From the Exeter and Plymouth Gazette on 19th August 1928:

-Sadly, a few years later, when Len was twenty-eight years old, his wife Rhoda also passed away, aged twenty-one, giving birth to her second son Frederick in 1930.
+Sadly, a few years later, when Len was twenty-eight years old, his wife Rhoda also passed away, aged twenty-one, giving birth to her second son Frederick, in Jan/Feb/Mar 1930.

 One year later, Len remarried.
-In the summer of 1931, Len (29) married Violet Grace Mutters (37) in the Exeter district.
-Violet was between three and six months pregnant at the time.
+In Jul/Aug/Sep 1931, Len (29) married Violet Grace Mutters (37) in the Exeter district.
+Violet was between three and six months pregnant at the time, as she gave birth to their eldest son, Ron, in December 1931.

 Len and Violet had three sons: